dockchain/ingot/README.md

 be changed with a configuration option.

-This is [David Pollak](https://github.com/dpp)'s first Go project, so the code will be both non-idiomatic and probably crapping.
+This is [David Pollak](https://github.com/dpp)'s first Go project, so the code will be both non-idiomatic and probably crappy.
 Feel free to open pull requests.

 ## How/Where to communicate